 Are the team getting hung up on the wrong things in your previous clue?
 Set them straight with your next one.

 If you’re playing with a larger group, you may even want to take notes.

 Importantly, too, as with any game like this, it’s vitally important that the ghost doesn’t give anything away, either with words or facial expressions.
 No matter how insane a conclusion someone might have jumped to, keep your head well away from your hands, and your eyebrows well and truly in their non-exasperated stations.
 If not, you’ll risk ruining the integrity of the game.

 Pros & Cons

 - Encourages group discussion

-- Works just as well with large groups as small
+- Works just as well with large groups as with small

 - Replayability limited due to recurring vision cards

-- Some mechanics didn’t quite make sense in context of the theme
+- Some mechanics didn’t quite make sense in the context of the theme

 Mysterium is a brilliant, immersive whodunnit game for groups of all ages and sizes.
 The design and artwork of the characters, locations, and items draw you into the point that you can almost smell the pipe smoke-infused upholstery.
 It won’t be long until your whole team is overacting their psychic personas (although maybe go easy with the characters who don’t have English as their first language…).